BanzaiMan/glassfish-gem/README.txt

 1. Install the gem: <tt>gem install glassfish</tt>.
 2. Run glassfish in the top directory of your Rails or Merb application:
   a. $ jruby -S glassfish
   b.
-For applications that uses Bundler:
+For applications that use Bundler:
     $ jruby -S bundle exec glassfish

 === Usage